 - The best full-featured Osprey daypacks for daily city use: The Arcane series below

 - The best Osprey packs for general hiking and wilderness sports: The Sportlite series below

 - The best Osprey daypacks for a combination of hiking and daily city use: The Heritage series below

-- The best Osprey daypacks for basic travel and for clipping to other full-size Osprey packs: The Daylite series below
+- The best Osprey daypacks for basic travel and for clipping to other full-size Osprey packs: The Daylite series or the Farpoint Fairview below

 - The best Osprey daypacks for really rough/wet commutes and travel: The Transporter series below